mhaugrud/msumcspy/_sources/Strings/Characterclassification.rst

 Character classification
 ------------------------

 It is often helpful to examine a character and test whether it is upper- or lowercase, or whether it is a character or a digit.
 The ``string`` module provides several constants that are useful for these purposes.
 One of these, ``string.digits`` is equivalent to "0123456789".
 It can be used to check if a character is a digit using the ``in`` operator.

 The string ``string.ascii_lowercase`` contains all of the ascii letters that the system considers to be lowercase.
 Similarly, ``string.ascii_uppercase`` contains all of the uppercase letters. ``string.punctuation`` comprises all the characters considered to be punctuation.
-Try the following and see what you get.
+Finally ``string.whitespace`` contains *invisible* characters like space, tab, and new line.

 .. sourcecode:: python